-In this case we create a time-based simulator.
+In this case we create a hybrid simulator, because we want to be able to control it using delta events later.
+For now, we won't use delta, though.
 We added our "ExampleModel" model with the parameter init_val and the attributes delta and val.
 At this point we don't care if they are inputs or outputs.
 We just list everything we can read or write.
 The public flag should usually be True.
 You can read more about it in the Sim API docs.
 From this information, mosaik deduces that our model could be used in the following way: